 An accused student has the right to consult an advisor of his/her choice before, during, and after any conference, hearing, or appeal.
 Advisors are not permitted to speak or to participate directly in any hearing, conference, or appeal.
 The Office of Community Standards and Student Conduct recommends that you confer with an attorney if you are involved in concurrent criminal or civil proceedings regarding the same incident.

 8. Who can I talk to if I have questions about the judicial process?

-For procedural information and general advice, talk to any Judicial Affairs staff member.
+For procedural information and general advice, talk to any staff member in the Office of Community Standards and Student Conduct.
 The phone number to the Office of Community Standards and Student Conduct is 937-775-4240.

 9. If I am charged under the Code of Student Conduct, could I face charges from the court system?

 Members of the Wright State University community and their visitors are subject to all university rules and regulations, including those contained in the Code of Student Conduct.
 Additionally, those individuals are also simultaneously subject to all local, state, or federal laws.
 For further information see Section II of the Code.